 A beautiful Friday it was, full of life and gleaming of potential.
 I had finally told a few of my friends about the big event of my life and how we were going to act like spoiled kids and go Rambo across the bars of Kampala city drinking ourselves silly to the point of no return.

 Here I am at the back seat of a luxury company car pondering about the wonders of pubescent tween life.
-Making plans for the big night out with friends and also not forgetting the cute red lipped receptionist I made my personal assistant that very day I set foot into the big and marvelous office lobby.
+Making plans for the big night out with friends and also not forgetting the cute red-lipped receptionist I made my personal assistant that very day I set foot into the big and marvellous office lobby.

 Credits: The story is created and edited by Lawrence Kisuuki and Allan Bangirana.
 Special thanks to Derrick Ogwal for his significant contributions to this week’s episode.
 It’s published and tracked by Newslibre.